connexcs/docs/docs/setup/appstore.md

 The **ConnexCS App Store** lets you discover, download, and install applications on your user account.

-The Apps created using the IDE when published and are available for use in the App Store.
+The Apps created using the IDE are available for use in the App Store when published.

-The Apps can be created by the other customers or developers and can be used by ConnexCS's customers.
+The Apps can be created by other customers or developers and used by ConnexCS's customers.

 ## Steps to install Apps